Defining S and M – Sadism and Masochism

 Leather and Latex – S and M

-Many imagine S&M as all whips, chains, leather, and latex.
+Many imagine S and M as all whips, chains, leather, and latex.
 While gear can be part of the aesthetic, S&M often begins with a simple conversation: one partner expresses curiosity, the other listens, and together you explore lighter forms before advancing.

 From There – It Begins